 Vibrant Communities are communities that enjoy a high quality of life and healthy outcomes.
-Economic Prosperity contributes to the making of vibrant communities and a sense of well-being.

 Safe and Reliable Transportation is required to ensure that people can fully enjoy the communities and region in which they live, as well as use active transportation that helps improve health.